 Attendance and participation is required.
 In Week 2, students will form permanent small groups of size 4 (there may be a few of size 3 or 5, depending on enrollment), with undergrads and grad students in different groups.
 At the end of the class, each student will (confidentially) evaluate how well fellow group members fulfilled their commitments to their group.
-This will help determine the participation grades.
+These ratings will influence the assignment of participation grades.